ryhoh/SQLover/problems/README.md

 | 3  | Charlie |
 | 4  | David   |

-And expected output is like this.
+And the expected output will look like this.
-(Now it's same to prepared table)
+(This time, it is the same as the table we were given)

 | id | name    |
 |----|---------|